rust-lang/rfcs/text/3414-tweak-phantomdata-drop.md

 do.
 This RFC makes it so they don't.

-Likewise, `[T; 0]` produces the same effect: it is not `needs_drop`, but adds outlive requirements, thus also exhibiting "spooky-dropck-at-a-distance".
+Likewise, `[T; 0]` produces the same effect: it is not `needs_drop`, but adds outlive requirements, thus also exhibiting the surprising behaviour.

 Simply defining every non-`needs_drop` type as being pure w.r.t. drop would, however, break `#[may_dangle]`, so we need to adapt it.